aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

     delay: < Event-handler delay in seconds >
     trigger: < Configure event trigger condition.
 Only supports on-logging >
     regex: < Regular expression to use for searching log messages.
 Required for on-logging trigger >
-    asynchronous: < Set the action to be non-blocking.
-Boolean True or False.
-If unset, default is False >
+    asynchronous: < Set the action to be non-blocking. if unset, default is False >
 ```

 ### Load Interval